What are Fog Lights and When Should You Use Them?

 What are Fog Lights?

-Fog lights are featured on the front of vehicles and increase driver visibility.
+Fog lights are featured on the front/rear of vehicles and increase driver visibility.
 They are generally positioned under the main headlights and are shaped like a bar.
 The location in which fog lights are located on the vehicle allows them to emit light that pierces the fog and creates a clear field of vision for the driver.
 As its name suggests, this is a serious lifeline in foggy conditions, where visibility is extremely low and normal headlights can’t pierce through very well.
 Fog lights come in both yellow and white, depending on the specific car’s manufacturer.

 Difference Between Fog Lights and Normal Headlights

-Fog lights and main beam lights are completely separate and each features their own assembly.
+Fog lights and main beam lights are completely separate and each features its own assembly.
 You’ll find headlights on every single vehicle on the road, while fog lights are only offered as an upgrade in many car models.
 When a car is turned on, the main beam lights are generally the first to turn on.
 Alternatively, fog lights need to be manually activated before they begin working.

 - Main beam lights lie in the front center of the vehicle on either side of the vehicle grill.
 They usually have a rounded shape, but are also square shaped on many vehicles.